Star Trek: Lower Decks season 1: Critical response

 Rotten Tomatoes reported 68% approval with an average rating of 7.20/10 based on 47 reviews.
 The website's critical consensus reads, "Fun, but not very bold, Lower Decks flips the script on Star Trek regulation just enough to stand out in the franchise, if not the greater animation landscape."
 Metacritic, which uses a weighted average, assigned a score of 59 out of 100 based on reviews from 17 critics, indicating "mixed or average reviews".

-Robert Lloyd at the Los Angeles Times praised the series for being "a Star Trek series at heart, not a spoof", and favorably compared it to the series Futurama.
+Robert Lloyd at the Los Angeles Times praised the series for being a genuine Star Trek series rather than a spoof, and favorably compared it to Futurama.
 IndieWire's Christian Blauvelt agreed, saying it "might be the most Trek series ever" and on par with other "comedic riffs on Trek" such as Galaxy Quest (1999) and The Orville.
-David Bianculli at NPR felt the series was "not as delightful" as Galaxy Quest, but better than The Orville since animation allowed it to be "looser with its ideas and its humor".
-Jamie Lovett at ComicBook.com attributed the franchise's successful transition to animated comedy to McMahan's love for Star Trek, something that Matt Roush at TV Insider, Liz Shannon Miller at Collider, and James Whitbrook at Gizmodo also highlighted.
-TV Guide's Keith Phipps and SFX Magazine's Richard Edwards both said the series balanced respect for Star Trek with the needs of comedy, though Edwards thought it was not as funny as Rick and Morty or McMahan's Solar Opposites, while Josh Bell at Comic Book Resources felt the series was not always successful in keeping that balance but was still a "pleasant diversion" that Star Trek fans should enjoy.
-Josh Jackson of Paste and Joshua Rivera of The Verge also said Star Trek fans would enjoy the series, despite Jackson saying it was not as funny as Rick and Morty and Rivera feeling the latter made the whole concept of a Star Trek comedy series feel "stale".
-Writing for /Film, Ben Pearson said the series was "surprisingly friendly to newbies", though CNN's Brian Lowry said it was unlikely to attract new subscribers to CBS All Access.
+David Bianculli at NPR did not think the series was as delightful as Galaxy Quest but found it to be better than The Orville since animation allowed it to be "looser with its ideas and its humor".
+TV Guide's Keith Phipps and SFX Magazine's Richard Edwards both said the series balanced respect for Star Trek with the needs of comedy, but Josh Bell at Comic Book Resources felt the series was not always successful in keeping that balance.
+He did think Star Trek fans would enjoy the series, as did Josh Jackson of Paste and Joshua Rivera of The Verge.
+Writing for /Film, Ben Pearson thought the series was "surprisingly friendly to newbies", but CNN's Brian Lowry said it was unlikely to attract new subscribers to CBS All Access.
 He felt it would amuse the committed Star Trek fans who had already subscribed.
+Several reviewers said McMahan's love for Star Trek was key to the success of the franchise's first animated comedy series.
 Alex Maidy at JoBlo was pleased the series did not "destroy the legacy of Star Trek", and Josh Tyler at Giant Freakin Robot called it "more like Star Trek than anything the franchise has produced since Voyager" which he attributed to McMahan being a "real Trekkie".
 A. J. Black, reviewing the season for Cultural Conversation, called it "exactly the series most Star Trek fans have wished for since 2005" which made the franchise "not just funny, but fun again.
 It has been a long time since any fan felt that".